tomchen1000/3D-Chess/README.md

 The move logic, checkmate+stalemate detection and AI were all programmed in C++ and were compiled to [WebAssembly](https://webassembly.org/) using [Emscripten](https://emscripten.org/docs/introducing_emscripten/about_emscripten.html) so that it could be run on the browser.
 The visual interface of the game was made using vanilla JavaScript, HTML and CSS.

 ## Chess AI
-Our chess AI was made from scratch and uses the minimax algorithm with alpha-beta pruning for optimization.
+Our chess AI was written from scratch and uses the minimax algorithm with alpha-beta pruning for optimization.

 ## Installation
 To install and run the game locally: